daryllxd/lifelong-learning/programming/ruby/rails/agile-web-development-with-rails.md

 	$ rails g controller Say hello goodbye # You get a controller named Say with actions hello and goodbye
 	$ rails d controller Say # must delete routes first in routes.rb

-Whenever you have data, you have to do it first in the controller, then provide it inthe view.
+Whenever you have data, you have to do it first in the controller, then provide it in the view.
 Ex for `time`, you have to `It is now <%= @time %>` in the view so that when you modify the time collection you just edit it once.

 ## 3: The Architecture of Rails Apps